-The annual DuPage County River Sweep (a county-wide, self-coordinated, stream cleanup and restoration event) is celebrating its 25th anniversary!
+The annual DuPage County River Sweep is a county-wide, self-coordinated, stream cleanup and restoration event.
 The purpose of the river sweep is to encourage volunteers to help "sweep our rivers clean" by picking up debris in and along the local waterways and restoring nearby land back to its natural state.

-The 2016 River Sweep takes place on Saturday, May 21 from 9 AM to Noon.
-If you would like to be involved in the 2016 DuPage River Sweep, there are three ways to get started: consider being a Community Liaison, Group Coordinator or Individual Volunteer.
-To learn more and/or to register for the river sweep, please visit the Conservation Foundation or contact Joe Potts with Bloomingdale Park District.
+If you would like to be involved in the DuPage River Sweep, there are three ways to get started: consider being a Community Liaison, Group Coordinator or Individual Volunteer.
+To learn more and/or to register for the river sweep, please visit the Conservation Foundation or contact the Parks Office at the Bloomingdale Park District at 630-529-3650.